 Letters of recommendation from your teachers and guidance counselors are an essential part of your college application.
-They will help admission officers learn more about you as an individual and within your school community.
+They will help admission officers learn more about your character and how you interact with your learning community.
 Learn why the letter of rec is important and how to get a great one.

 There's no way around it: grades and test scores are likely to be the most important part of your college application.
 But admissions counselors know that statistics don't tell the whole story.
 You'll write an essay or personal statement for your application, and schools want to learn even more about you—from someone who isn't you.
 Typically applications will ask for letters of recommendation from at least two teachers, but some may allow you to include additional notes from coaches, employers, or counselors .

 Just because a teacher gave you an A doesn't mean you have to ask him or her for a college letter of recommendation.
 In fact, you may want to ask someone who saw you struggle a bit in class, and then overcome that obstacle.
 Feel free to discuss your options with your college counselor, or directly ask the teacher of your choice if he or she feels comfortable writing a recommendation for you.
 It's your job to make sure the teacher is excited to write to a college on your behalf.
 You won't actually get to see these letters, so you want to make sure you have a good feeling for what they're going to say.